Gowerlabs/lumomat/README.md

 # Features

- - High-level stable object based API 'LumoData' for interacting with lumo output
+ - High-level stable object based API for interacting with lumo output
- - Low-level (unstable) functional API for custom use-cases
+ - Low-level functional API for custom use-cases
  - Load .lumo files into a standardised format for further analysis
  - Write data to NIRS or SNIRF format